 undertaking training and consultancies with organisations on how to respond to abuse

-facilitating regular peer support online since 2000, currently through a closed FB page.
+facilitating regular peer support online since 2000

 From 2016 we re-focussed our aims (including a name change from S:VOX to Survivors Voices) and our work now takes place under three strands: